-Given the heavy rains across the county, road network particularly gravel and earth surface becomes impassable.
+Given the heavy rains across the county, road network particularly gravel and earth surface become impassable.
 There are no major bus and lorry parks existing but there is a modern park for mini-buses and public service vehicles.
 The Standard Gauge Railway (SGR) has been mapped to pass through the county with the planned terminus at Kapkwen.
-The county has an air strip located near Bomet town which is in need of repairs and expansion.
+The county has an air strip located near Bomet town which needs repairs and expansion.